codacy/docs/docs/faq/code-analysis/does-codacy-place-limits-on-the-code-analysis.md

 <td>Number of issues per file and per tool</td>
 <td>50</td>
 <td>
-Codacy limits the number of issues returned on each file by individual tools as a safeguard against degradation of performance on large or unexpected use cases.<br/><br/>
+Codacy limits the number of issues returned on each file by individual tools as a safeguard against degradation of performance on large or unexpected use cases.
 This means that in some situations Codacy could report more issues after a push that includes fixes for the currently reported issues.
 </td>
 </tr>
 <tr>